-Appendix F. Chronological timetable for implementation, 2013-2016
+Appendix G. Chronological timetable for implementation, 2013-2016

 This chronological timetable will allow people to evaluate progress on the plan.
 It is intended to give a high-level, chronological overview of what the state plans to do, and when.
 All actions with due dates from November 1, 2013 to December 31, 2016 are included below.
 Actions are described in brief terms-click the link to page numbers to go to the section with the full description of the action.
-As the plan is implemented, additional detail will be added to the table, such as responsibility assignments, status, and verification.
-Additionally, as actions to establish baselines and set targets are completed, more information will be added to this timetable.
+Bimonthly status reports on Olmstead Plan implementation are submitted to the US District Court and are posted on the Minnesota Olmstead Plan website.

-Deadline Topic area Brief description of action Page # Agency(ies) responsible Status November 15, 2013 QA/Accountability Ensure that responsible people are assigned to complete actions described in the Olmstead Plan for 2013 29 Subcabinet December 1, 2013 QA/Accountability Design an oversight and monitoring structure 29 Subcabinet December 1, 2013 QA/Accountability Establish an Olmstead implementation office 29 Subcabinet December 31, 2013 Supports & Services Assess individuals at MN Security Hospital to determine the number of individuals who have been recommended for discharge and who do not oppose being discharged 53 DHS January 1, 2014 Supports & Services Implement new standards from Minnesota Statutes §245D 55 DHS January 15, 2014 QA/Accountability Ensure that responsible people are assigned to complete actions described in the Olmstead Plan for 2014 29 Subcabinet January 31, 2014 Supports & Services Create interagency and community team to develop protocols for successful transitions from certain facilities to most integrated setting 53 DHS January 31, 2014 Supports & Services Establish a timeline for transition to the most integrated setting for all individuals at the Minnesota Security Hospital who have been recommended for discharge and who do not oppose being discharged 53 DHS
+Deadline Topic area Brief description of action Page # Agency(ies) responsible November 15, 2013 QA/Accountability Ensure that responsible people are assigned to complete actions described in the Olmstead Plan for 35 Subcabinet 2013 December 1, 2013 QA/Accountability Design an oversight and monitoring structure 35 Subcabinet December 1, 2013 QA/Accountability Establish an Olmstead implementation office 35 Subcabinet December 31, 2013 Supports & Services Assess individuals at MN Security Hospital to determine the number of individuals who have 63 DHS been recommended for discharge and who do not oppose being discharged January 1, 2014 Supports & Services Implement new standards from Minnesota Statutes §245D 66 DHS January 15, 2014 QA/Accountability Ensure that responsible people are assigned to complete actions described in the Olmstead Plan for 2014 35 Subcabinet January 31, 2014 Supports & Services Create interagency and community team to develop protocols for successful transitions from certain facilities to most integrated setting 63 DHS January 31, 2014 Supports & Services Establish a timeline for transition to the most integrated setting for all individuals at the 63 DHS Minnesota Security Hospital who have been recommended for discharge and who do not oppose being discharged